 New Jersey has plenty of amazing fall getaways, and we hope you get to enjoy them all.
-If you'd like to make your stay a bit more permanent, we recommend checking out our brand new community at Country Classics at Scotch Plains.
-Learn more about our new homes for sale in Scotch Plains here, or click on the button below to download our complimentary brochure!
+If you'd like to make your stay a bit more permanent, we recommend checking out Country Classics' new construction homes.
+Learn more about our currently availability on our website, or click on the button below to speak with a new home advisor!

 Frenchtown: Welcome to Frenchtown